bilzinet/stuttgart-sumo-traffic-scenario/ADD_README.md

 ```

-This command tells **gzip** to read from the named pipe **/path/to/fifo**, compress the data, and write it to **/path/to/output/fcd_output.xml.gz**

-3. Configure SUMO to Write FCD Output to the Named Pipe:

-In your SUMO configuration file, set the FCD output to the named pipe:
+3. Configure SUMO to Write FCD Output to the Named Pipe: In the SUMO configuration file, set the FCD output to the named pipe as below.
+This tells SUMO to write the FCD output to the named pipe **/path/to/fifo**.

 ```bash filename="simulation/Simulation_sunday.sumo.cfg.xml"